-(28) An applicant who has completed a Senior Secondary Certificate of Education or equivalent and is resident in the University's feeder region, may be considered for admission to their nominated course where the applicant's Selection Rank is at or above the Minimum ATAR for that course.
-The applicant's Selection Rank will be based on the applicant's Australian Tertiary Admission Rank (ATAR), Limited ATAR, or equivalent, with the addition of an Adjustment Factor of up to five ATAR points or two OP levels, as determined by the Deputy Vice Chancellor (Academic).
+i.
+An applicant who has completed a Senior Secondary Certificate of Education or equivalent and is resident in the University's feeder region, may be considered for admission to their nominated course where the applicant's Selection Rank is at or above the Minimum ATAR for that course.
+The applicant's Selection Rank will be based on the applicant's ATAR, Limited ATAR, or equivalent, with the addition of an Adjustment Factor of up to five ATAR points or two OP levels, as determined by the Deputy Vice Chancellor (Academic).

+f.
 Early Offer

-(29) An applicant who is undertaking study for a Senior Secondary Certificate of Education or equivalent and is resident in the University's feeder region, may be considered for an Early Offer to their nominated course based on a report prepared by their Principal and must meet any specific University entry criteria.
+i.
+An applicant who is undertaking study for a Senior Secondary Certificate of Education or equivalent and is resident in the University's feeder region, may be considered for an Early Offer to their nominated course based on a report prepared by their Principal and must meet any specific University entry criteria.

-(30) Other Admission Options
+(25) Other Admission Options

-(a)Applicants Under 18 Years of Age:
+a.
+Applicants Under 18 Years of Age

-(31) An applicant who is under 18 years of age as at 1 March in the year of intended course commencement, and who does not satisfy at least one of the requirements in clause (25) may be considered for admission if the applicant's qualifications and level of attainment are acceptable to the relevant Head of School and in the case of an International applicant, the requirements of the Welfare Arrangements of International Students Aged Under 18 Policy can be met.
+i.
+An applicant who is under 18 years of age as at 1 March in the year of intended course commencement, and who does not satisfy at least one of the requirements in clause (24), may be considered for admission if the applicant's qualifications and level of attainment are acceptable to the relevant Head of School and in the case of an International applicant, the requirements of the Welfare Arrangements of International Students Aged Under 18 Policy can be met.

-(b)Educational disadvantage:
+b.
+Educational disadvantage

-(32) An applicant who can demonstrate educational disadvantage may be considered for admission provided the applicant can demonstrate, to the satisfaction of the relevant Head of School/College, an ability to cope with the academic content of the course for which admission is sought.
+i.
+An applicant who can demonstrate educational disadvantage may be considered for admission provided the applicant can demonstrate, to the satisfaction of the relevant Head of School/College, an ability to cope with the academic content of the course for which admission is sought.

-(c)Indigenous Applicants:
+c.
+Indigenous Applicants

-(33) Applicants may be considered for admission on the basis of individual assessment programs run by the College of Indigenous Australian Peoples.
+i.
+Applicants may be considered for admission on the basis of individual assessment programs run by the College of Indigenous Australian Peoples.

-(d) Elite Athletes and Performers
+d.
+Elite Athletes and Performers

-(34) Subject to the limiting provisions of any applicable Specific Award Rules (Course Requirements), applicants who are identified as elite athletes or performers under the Elite Athletes and Performers Policy may be considered for admission on the basis of individual assessment
+i.
+Subject to the limiting provisions of any applicable Specific Award Rules (Course Requirements), applicants who are identified as elite athletes or performers under the Elite Athletes and Performers

+Policy may be considered for admission on the basis of individual assessment.

-(35) An applicant for admission to an undergraduate double degree award must satisfy the admission requirements for each of the single awards that comprise their double degree.
+(26) An applicant for admission to an undergraduate double degree award must satisfy the admission requirements for each of the single awards that comprise their double degree.